mgaffney-mcw/EECE_6840_Neural_Networks/homework3/README.md

 <br />

 * TODO: clean up the code so it isn't so repetitive... there's some poor coding practices in there
-* that I hid behind the gui...I hope it's fine for the sake of class
+  <br />that I hid behind the gui...I hope it's fine for the sake of class